josephsl/wintenApps/readme.md

 * Windows Update reminder dialog is recognized as a proper dialog.
 * Odd control labels seen in certain Windows installations has been corrected.
 * NVDA will announce the name of the optional quality update link if present, typically named "download and install now".
-* In Windows 11, settings breadcrumb items are properly labeled.

 ## Weather